spring-projects/spring-integration-samples/basic/testing-examples/readme.txt

 This separation of 'infrastructure' from application beans is similar to the way we separate DataSource, ConnectionFactory beans etc so that the application can be tested with local versions.

+...router.PetRouterTests.java

+This test case shows both unit testing a custom router class as well as testing it within a Spring Integration flow fragment.